EdutainmentLIVE/haskell-style-guide/README.markdown

 These are recommendations, not hard and fast rules.
 Deviating from the guide is allowed, but be prepared to defend your decision in code review.

+In general we prefer clarity over cleverness.
+Try to write code that is easy to understand, debug, and modify.

 ## Table of contents